Tricked-dev/ascella/apps/web/src/routes/docs/faq.md

 ### What's your infrastructure?

-- Images are stored on localstorage references to them are stored on Postgres
+- Images are stored on [storj.io](https://www.storj.io/) references to them are stored on Postgres
 - This site is hosted on Vercel.
 - The backend is on a namecheap vps.
 - This website is made using sveltekit
-- The backend uses salvo a rust routing library
+- The backend uses actix a rust HTTP library
-- If you have any idea how to improve on this in a "free" way feel free to DM me